If credibility and authenticity is what you are after then video interviews and testimonials should be an integral part of your marketing campaign.

 89% Customer testimonials have the highest effectiveness rating for content marketing at 89% Social Fresh

 So it’s no wonder that testimonial videos are one of the four most common types of video on the internet (the others being Explainers, Product Demos and How To’s).
 VidYard

 The key to a successful video testimonial is authenticity, which is why it takes more than just turning up with a camera to produce convincing testimonials.

-There are some great guides on the internet on how to shoot a great testimonial.
+There are some great guides on the internet on how to shoot a great interview style videos.
 Here are some of our suggestions: